Court documents reveal details after arrest of man who allegedly used hammer to damage Provo Temple | Gephardt Daily

 PROVO, Utah, Dec.
-13, 2023 (Gephardt Daily) — Court documents say the man arrested after a hammer was used to damage windows of the Provo Temple, when asked if his car had been at that site, “said something to the effect of ‘if of ‘if it was, it was because Christ told them to go there.'”
+13, 2023 (Gephardt Daily) — Court documents say the man arrested after a hammer was used to damage windows of the Provo Temple, when asked if his car had been at that site, “said something to the effect of ‘if it was, it was because Christ told them to go there.'”

 Weston Forrest Avery Huff was taken into custody Tuesday for investigation of property destruction with damage of $1,500 to $4,999, a third-degree felony.